Skip to main content

 I used to think I was a productive person.
 I loved spending time alone reading psychology books and thinking about my life.
 That all felt very manageable when it was just me.

-When it really hit me that my son was coming, I panicked.
+When I realized my son was coming, I panicked.
 How could I keep growing as a person while being there for my child?
 How could I balance my own goals with being the father I wanted to be?

 The first month was rough.
 There was so much to do, so little sleep, and I felt like I was failing at everything.
 But slowly, we found a rhythm.
 I had to let go of my old approach and figure out what actually worked in this new reality.